Below is a list of available implementations of λProlog as of May 2020.

 It can be found in the CMU Artificial Intelligence Repository.

 Miller and Nadathur collaborated on the Prolog implementations, LP2.6 and LP2.7, which have been available since 1987: these systems did not implement the full logic (in particular, implications in the body of clauses were not supported).
 Although the system is old (finished in July 1988), it might still be useful, especially for experimenting with higher-order unification and higher-order programming.
 It is available in C-Prolog and Quintus sources and was written by Dale Miller and Gopalan Nadathur.
-It can be found in the CMU Artificial Intelligence Repository.
+It can be found in the CMU Artificial Intelligence Repository as well as a compressed tar file.